rfgsantos/heart-rate-playlist/README.md

 * 22-05-2017: Continued track method.
 Started working on Android client. *** Edit ***: This won't work because you can't get information from an application in Android, it must be willingly sent by the application.

 * 23-05-2017: Massive roadblock encountered.
 Need instructions and help.
 See #Android Client.

+* 27-05-2017: Roadblock passed, just a lot of work to be done.
+Started studying BLE, Retrofit and BroadcastReceivers to get all parts working in the Android.
+Have until the 31st May to have it done.